top of page

 xi.
 The columns titled “1st Appeal File Date” or “2nd Appeal File Date” indicate the dates which Verdegard submitted a first or second level appeal of the initial determination of the stop loss filing.
 The status of the appeal is listed in the “1st Appeal Status” or “2nd Appeal Status” columns.

-xiii.
+xii.
 The column titled “Final Audit Notes” contains notes from Verdegard as to the status and current determination of the stop loss filing.

 Additionally, the Stop Loss Tab will contain a copy of the determination of the stop loss filing issued by the Stop Loss carrier, any correspondence received by Verdegard from the Stop Loss carrier relevant to the stop loss filing, and/or a worksheet prepared by Verdegard containing additional notes and details on the stop loss filing.
 These items vary based on the Plan’s stop loss carrier and the circumstances that exist with each stop loss filing.
-These items should be reviewed carefully by the Plan Sponsor in correlation with the Plan’s stop loss policy to determine what steps, if any, the Plan Sponsor may wish to take to further pursue any potential stop loss benefit.
+These items should be reviewed carefully by the Employer Plan Sponsor in correlation with the Plan’s stop loss policy to determine what steps, if any, the Employer Plan Sponsor may wish to take to further pursue any potential stop loss benefit.

 In some cases upon auditing a stop loss filing, a Stop Loss carrier may determine that funds may actually be due back to the Stop Loss carrier.
 This information, if applicable, will be listed in the “Stop Loss Carrier Refund Request” section of the Stop Loss tab.

-17. AZ Bank Trans Tab.
+10. AZ Bank Trans Tab

 The AZ Bank Trans Tab contains a listing of all transactions in and out of the Plan’s bank account at Arizona Bank & Trust since its inception.
 As you may be aware, when Medova was administering the Lifestyle Plans as TPA, Medova utilized Simmons Bank for banking services for each Lifestyle Plan.
 When Verdegard took over as TPA from Medova on July 1, 2021, Simmons Bank would no longer work with RMI, and new bank accounts were opened for each Plan at Arizona Bank & Trust.
 Any amounts remaining in the Plan’s bank account at Simmons Bank were transferred over to the new Plan bank account at Arizona Bank & Trust.
 The bank transactions are in reverse chronological order.
 In other words, the most recent transaction from the Plan’s bank account will be at the top of the page and the first transaction – the transfer of the funds in the Plan’s Simmons Bank account to the Plan’s Arizona Bank & Trust account – is at the bottom of the page.
+All plan bank accounts have been closed out as of 8/31/24.

-Per the July 1, 2021 TPA agreement entered into by RMI and Verdegard, Verdegard is entitled to a monthly administrative fee from each of the Lifestyle Health Plans it is administering.
+The TPA agreement with Verdegard provides that Verdegard is entitled to a monthly administrative fee from each of the Lifestyle Health Plans it is administering.
 The fee is broken down as follows:

 A. If the group is an active health plan, the TPA fee is $20.00 PEPM – Note, all Lifestyle Health Plans have now finished their run-out periods, so no plans are active at this time.
 For inactive groups, the initial agreement provides that the TPA fee to be charged to each group is $150.00 per month.
-This agreement expired on December 3, 2022.
+This agreement expired on December 31, 2022.

-19. Form 5500 Fee.
+12. Form 5500 Fee

-20. Stop Loss Coverage.
+13. Stop Loss Coverage

-21. Plans with Stop Loss Coverage with Midlands Casualty Insurance Company
+14. Plans with Stop Loss Coverage with Midlands Casualty Insurance Company

-After the July 1, 2021 transition from Medova to Verdegard occurred, and at RMI’s direction, Verdegard began submitting stop loss claims to Midlands Casualty Insurance Company (“MCIC”), a captive stop loss /reinsurance company (domiciled in the state of Hawaii) owned and controlled by Medova and a named party to the DOL’s litigation.
+After the July 1, 2021 transition from Medova to Verdegard occurred, and at RMI’s direction, Verdegard began submitting stop loss claims to Midlands Casualty Insurance Company (“MCIC”), a captive stop loss/reinsurance company (domiciled in the state of Hawaii) owned and controlled by Medova and a named party to the DOL’s litigation.
 To the best of RMI’s knowledge, prior to July 1, 2021, Medova never submitted an aggregate stop loss claim to MCIC on behalf of any plan being administered by Medova.
 As most MCIC stop loss policies were issued for plan years prior to 2021, by the time Verdegard took over claims administration, many stop loss claims to be submitted to MCIC would have already been too late to file.
 Nonetheless, RMI directed Verdegard to begin submitting stop loss claims to MCIC, and as of June 30, 2022, approximately $3.1 million of stop loss claims had been submitted.
-Once claims were filed, MCIC informed RMI that stop loss claims submitted to MCIC were not likely to be paid for the foreseeable future, because the U.S. Department of Justice had seized its funds.
+Once claims were filed, MCIC informed RMI that stop loss claims submitted to MCIC were not likely to be paid for the foreseeable future because the U.S. Department of Justice had seized its funds.

 Given the passage of time and the present circumstances, RMI does not believe MCIC will ever pay any stop loss claims.
 All stop loss claims filed on behalf of plans where MCIC was the stop loss carrier are being considered as effectively denied.
 The current status of any stop loss filing submitted on behalf of a Plan with MCIC stop loss coverage will be included in the Liquidation Report issued with the liquidation package.